 Technically, The Nightmare Before Christmas is a Halloween film, BUT it contains the word Christmas, and it has a Christmasy vibe, AND it’s just an awesome movie, so I had to include it, didn’t I?

 Unfortunately, there are some Christmas movies that I just didn’t enjoy.

 Fred Claus – Boring, I couldn’t even finish watching it!
 Vince Vaughn is the Brother of Santa and has to help him at the North Pole to pay back a debt.

 Jingle All the way – Not as good as I remember from when I was a kid!

-It’s A Wonderful Life (sorry Pete) – I normally love old movies (my favourite film of all time is Some Like It Hot) but I just found this film boring and unenjoyable.
+It’s A Wonderful Life (sorry Pete) – I usually love old movies (my favourite film of all time is Some Like It Hot), but I just found this film boring and unenjoyable.
 Clearly, I’m in the minority as it has been voted the best Christmas movie ever.

 And there are my absolute favourite Christmas movies ever!
-I don’t normally like cheesy movies but for some reason, I like my Christmas movies to be as cheesy as possible.
-The cheesier the better in my opinion and a lot of the above films definitely tick that box!
+I don’t generally like cheesy movies, but for some reason, I like my Christmas movies to be as cheesy as possible.
+The cheesier, the better, in my opinion, and a lot of the above films definitely tick that box!